-For me, Christmas has always been more about the anticipation than the actual day.
+For me, Christmas has always been more about the anticipation of it than the actual day.
 We spend so long looking forward to Christmas.
 But there is always at the centre of all this longing for Christmas, a heavy dose of nostalgia.
 We want yesterday’s Christmases, not tomorrow’s.
 And my Christmases past were mostly spent in that splendid city of Ilorin.

 With bated breath, we looked forward to the Christmas cantatas and the carols on the rock.
 Ilorin, a primarily Muslim city (We have a mosque and an emir’s palace!) was festooned in tinsel and plastic Christmas trees; our green and yellow taxis all declaring their dreams of a white Christmas.
 Sometimes, our parents bought us ‘Christmas cloth’ and woe betide the tailor who did not sew up our dazzling Christmas outfit in time.
 If you had any doubt about who belonged to which family, wait patiently for Christmas, when all will be revealed.
 Thus.
 They may look as dissimilar as strangers, but their ‘And co’, matching caps and matching head ties, loudly proclaimed their family ties.
 It’s not Christmas till we start trying to out-do our neighbours with our Christmas sartorial genius and threatening our tailors with indefinite detention.

 We did not revel in the idea of Christmas presents (we had very few) or the dubious ‘magic’ of Christmas.
 We had jollof rice and chicken – who needs magic when you have jollof.
-We sang ‘We wisoo, a mewy kimas.’
+We sang all the wrong words to all the classic Christmas carols [Who ever heard of a ONE-HORSE open sleigh???]
 We played!
 Oh how we played.
 And all the parties at Amusement Park.
 And NTA would show actual films on television and sometimes stay on air past 10 pm, imagine!
 But these were the Christmases of my youth.
 They were all the more beautiful because they can never be replicated.
 It is not just the absence of departed friends or the scattering of Ilorin’s inhabitants to the four winds or the changes in the world that prevents duplication – it is the innocence of youth that made us bask in the joys of Christmas, oblivious to the weariness of the adult world.
 It is the joy of a child that makes it Christmas.
 So we make Christmas beautiful for our children, even if it is not a white Christmas in Ilorin.